haiwen/seafile-admin-docs/manual/docker/deploy_seafile_pro_with_docker.md

 ### Downloading and Modifying `.env`

-From Seafile Docker 12.0, we recommend that you use `.env`, `seafile-server.yml`  and `caddy.yml` files for configuration.
+From Seafile Docker 12.0, we use `.env`, `seafile-server.yml`  and `caddy.yml` files for configuration.

 NOTE: Different versions of Seafile have different compose files.